italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 OpenID Connect Federation
 +++++++++++++++++++++++++

-The OIDC Federation is a hierarchical model:
+The OIDC Federation produces an infrastructure of trust that is:

  - **Dynamic**.
 The trust may be dynamically established during the first authentication request.
    The Federation Authorities expose an endpoint that supplies signed statements about the subordinate Entities.
 These statements contain the public keys of the subordinate Entities and the Metadata policy.
    The Federation Authorities can disable an Entity in the Federation at every moment, simply by stopping supplying statements about it.
- - **Distributed**.
-The trust is distributed among several parties.
-It is up to the verifier to decide what path to take for solving the trust (many parties and two Federation Authorities).
  - **Scalable**.
 It reduces significantly the onboarding costs, according to the delegation principle, with the institution of Intermediate Entities (SA).
  - **Transparent**.
-Any Entity involved in the Federation can always build the trust independently and securely.
-Furthermore, the Federation composition, in all its parts, becomes navigable in real time through its API.
+Any Entity involved in the Federation can always build the trust towards an Entity securely.
+Furthermore, the federation composition, in all its parts, becomes navigable in real time through the Federation API.

 .. image:: ../../images/spid_cie_oidc_federation_model.svg
     :width: 100%

-*Tree scheme representing the structure of the SPID and CIE id Federations.
-At the base there are the Federation Authorities of SPID and CIE id and, going up, the OPs that have no Intermediaries, the RPs and the
+*At the base of the trees there are the Federation Authorities of SPID and CIE id and, going up, the OPs that have no Intermediaries, the RPs and the
-Intermediaries that, in turn, aggregate othe RPs.*
+Intermediaries that, in turn, aggregate other RPs.*

 Configuration of the Federation
 +++++++++++++++++++++++++++++++